-Solo Soda, the Even Better Red for Roti: Taste of the Caribbean
+Solo Soda, An Even Better Red for Roti: Taste the Caribbean

 As many of my Trini friends and family were quick to remind me soon after that Sorrel Shandy post, ah roti and ah red is, indeed, the time-honored roti pairing traditionally favored in the birthplace of my favorite food, Trinidad & Tobago.
-Only thing is the right red for most isn’t a Shandy.
-It’s a Solo.
+The only thing is the right red for most isn’t a Shandy.
+It’s a Solo Soda.

-Let’s skip ahead all the way to the 1930s, when after scrimping and saving his wages, Serjad purchased a small soft drinks plant.
-Now married, he and his wife, Khairoon, set about creating by hand and selling door-to-door sodas that would some day become the country’s favorite.
+Let’s skip ahead all the way to the 1930s.
+This was when, after scrimping and saving his wages, Serjad purchased a small soft drinks plant.
+Now married, he and his wife, Khairoon, set about creating by hand and selling door-to-door sodas that would someday become the country’s favorite.

 Certainly, I’m not going to be one to quibble with a true Trini tradition like Red Solo.
 I still love my Sorrel Shandy and roti, of course, but Red Solo is equally special in my book, and obviously the better universal choice as it’s a soft drink through and through – no drink responsibly constraints here as you have with beer-based Shandy.

-Super sweet and refreshing when ice-cold, Red Solo provides the same kind of heat-reducing relief as Sorrel Shandy; the perfect balance to all that spicy hot curry.
+Super sweet (about the same amount of calories and sugar as a Coca-Cola) and refreshing when ice-cold, Red Solo provides the same kind of heat-reducing relief as Sorrel Shandy; the perfect balance to all that spicy hot curry.
 Look for it anywhere great roti is sold.